NTT-Companies-Group/SpiderOS/README.md

-# SpiderOS
+# NeTT OS 7

-The official repository for SpiderOS (a joint collaboration between the NTT Group of Companies).
+The official repository for NeTT OS 7 (a joint collaboration between the NTT Group of Companies).